 - Applicants who may wish to appeal against an admissions decision should follow the below procedure:

 - An applicant must seek formal feedback from the admissions team before deciding whether or not he/she has grounds to appeal the admissions decision.

-- A member of the Admissions team will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
-If it is judged that there may be grounds for appeal, they will escalate the appeal to the relevant Director of Programmes for that course.
+- The Head of Admissions will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
+If it is judged that there may be grounds for appeal, they will escalate the appeal to the Director of Admissions and Marketing and the Director of the School.

 - If an appeal is to be heard and additional information is required, the applicant will be informed in writing and provided with an appropriate deadline by which to submit the information.